Student Responsibility for Catalog Changes

 - Warning - a written or verbal notice to the student that a violation of the Student Conduct Code has occurred.
 This written and/or verbal warning serves to remind the student that any further violations of the Code may result in more serious sanction(s).

 - Conduct Probation - a period of time during which the student must demonstrate an ability to comply with the Student Conduct Code, all College policies and other requirements stipulated for the probation period.
 Conduct probation may be imposed up to the completion of the student’s program of study at the College.
-A student has the opportunity to have their probation status lifted after the stipulated time period through an application to the conduct administrator.

 - Restitution - reimbursement for damage to or misappropriation of property.
 Reimbursement may take the form of payment for a repair or replacement of the damaged property.